-Pixar and Disney started the year with “Onward” (March 6) the studio’s first magical fantasy.
+Pixar started the year with “Onward” (March 6) the studio’s first magical fantasy.
 Director Dan Scanlon got semi-autobiographical about losing his father when he was a year old and his brother was three, and created a story about two teenage Elf brothers (the MCU’s Tom Holland and Chris Pratt) on a road trip to resurrect their deceased dad using a 24-hour magic spell.
 Simulated effects aren’t necessarily difficult for Pixar, but there was a whole rule book of magic spells created for “Onward,” and the simulations are varied, colorful, and funny.

-Pete Docter, Pixar’s chief creative officer, follows up his Oscar-winning “Inside Out” with “Soul” (June 19), which, according to Docter, asks “the ultimate questions: Why am I here?
+Pete Docter, Pixar’s chief creative officer, follows up his Oscar-winning “Inside Out” with “Soul” (December 25, Disney+), which, according to Docter, asks “the ultimate questions: Why am I here?
 Metaphysics.
 Who would do that?”
 “Soul” journeys from the streets of a retro New York City to the 2D-inspired, cosmic realm of The Great Before, where Pixar’s first black protagonist, Joe Gardner (Jamie Foxx), a middle-school band teacher who dreams of playing piano for a jazz band, must mentor the cynical 22 (Tina Fey) before returning to Earth.
 The predominantly black cast also includes the voice work of Phylicia Rashad, Angela Bassett, Ahmir Questlove Thompson, and Daveed Diggs.
 Musician Jon Batiste writes the jazz music and the score is from Trent Reznor and Atticus Ross.

 After joining the Oscar race last season with its first two nominees, “Klaus” and “I Lost My Body,” Netflix proved that it’s an animation force to be reckoned with, nurturing pet projects from indie directors throughout the globe.
 And the streamer kicked off 2020 auspiciously with Aardman’s “A Shaun the Sheep Movie: Farmageddon” (February 14), the sequel to the Oscar-nominated “Shaun the Sheep Movie.”
 The stop-motion Aardman explored sci-fi for the first time with Shaun befriending a free-spirited alien child, LU-LA, in this ’80s-inspired, inclusionary adventure.

-In terms of international releases, GKids so far has “Ride Your Wave” (February 19), the anime romantic fantasy about the connection between music, the ocean, and immortality from Japanese director Masaaki Yuasa (“The Night is Short,” “Walk on Girl”), and “Lupin the 3rd: The First” (Date TBD), the latest anime feature in the popular “gentleman thief” franchise and the first in CG, written and directed by Takashi Yamazaki (“Stand By Me Doraemon,” “Dragon Quest: Your Story”).
-Funimation released “My Hero Academia: Heroes Rising” (February 26) from director Kenji Nagasaki, the second in the successful franchise based on the popular manga, continues with the youths aspiring to become superheroes battling Nine, their most powerful foe.
+In terms of international releases, GKids has several anime features: Masaaki Yuasa’s “Ride Your Wave” (February 21), the anime romantic fantasy about the connection between music, the ocean, and immortality; “Lupin III: The First” (October 18), the latest feature in the popular “gentleman thief” franchise and the first in CG, written and directed by Takashi Yamazaki (“Stand By Me Doraemon,” “Dragon Quest: Your Story”); and “On-Gaku: Our Sound” (December 11), about a trio of high school delinquents that forms a rock band, from director Kenji Iwaisawa and comprised of more than 40,000 hand-drawn frames through rotoscoping.

-However, the most eagerly awaited international feature of the year is Cartoon Saloon’s “Wolfwalkers,” (Date TBD), directed by Moore and long-time art director Ross Stewart.
+However, GKids’ most eagerly awaited release is Cartoon Saloon’s “Wolfwalkers” (November 13), an Apple TV+ co-production that’s directed by Moore and long-time art director Ross Stewart.
 It’s about an 11-year-old female apprentice hunter forced to re-evaluate her mission to wipe out the last remaining wolf pack in Ireland.The 2D folktale juxtaposes a block-print style for Kilkenny with watercolors and ink splats for the forest and a charcoal look for the wolves.

 Following is the list of animated features set for release in 2020 as of this writing:

-“Onward,” directed by Dan Scanon, released March 6, 2020
+“Onward,” directed by Dan Scanlon, released March 6, 2020

-“Soul,” directed by Pete Docter, set to be released June 19, 2020
+“Soul,” directed by Pete Docter, set to be released December 25, 2020 (Disney+)

 “My Hero Academia: Heroes Rising,” directed by Kenji Nagasaki, released February 26, 2020